tmobile/magentaA11y/_checklist-native/snackbar-toast.md

 keyboard:
   tab, arrow keys or Ctl+tab: |
-    Focus visibly moves in logical order to the snackbar
+    Focus visibly moves in logical order to the snackbar, if there is an interactive element in the snackbar
   space: |
     Any elements inside are activated on iOS and Android
   enter: |